Skip to main content

 Teaching Rationale And Relationship

-The module will include weekly lectures of 3 hours, which will be flexible, include interactive elements, and assessment guidance and support.
+The module will include two sessions a week - one 2hr session, and one shorter 1hr session.
+The longer of the two in particular will be flexible, including interactive elements, and assessment guidance and support.

-The second section of the module refocuses to provide a series of lectures from members of the teaching team, in which they will draw on their own geopolitical research to illustrate how geopolitical concepts can be utilised to investigate and analyse the world today.
+The second and third sections of the module refocuses to provide a series of lectures from members of the teaching team, in which they will draw on their own geopolitical research to illustrate how geopolitical concepts can be utilised to investigate and analyse the world today.
+In the second section the focus is broadly on the 'geo' of geopolitics, or sites and places; and in the third the focus is on the 'politics', or issues and topics of geopolitical research today.

 Assessment Methods